Learn From My Failures

 We got back home to Texas in January 2005.

-Even though there hadn’t been a hail storm in North Texas in more than 3 years, I hit the streets of Dallas / Fort Worth selling roofs.
+Even though there hadn’t been a hail storm in North Texas in more than 3 years, I hit the streets of Dallas / Fort Worth with my best roofing sales pitch.

 I figured it would be better to be totally broke but sleep in my own bed at night, than to spend even one more night in Pensacola, FL.

-I sold one of my first roofs (25 Square, 3-Tab) to the secretary of my wife’s Doctor… and made enough to pay the delivery Doctor before my son was born.
+I sold one of my first roofs (25 Square, 3-Tab) to the secretary of my wife’s Doctor… and made enough to buy a few groceries and pay the delivery Doctor before my son was born.

 Tell everybody you know that you’re selling roofs.
 Write emails, post it on Facebook, Tweet it.
 Carry business cards with you everywhere.
 Give them to the drive-thru guy, your waiter or waitress, anybody who will take one.
 Remember, somebody you know right now holds the key to your future.